 You’ve Flooded Your Apartment

 There were two inches of water on the floor.
-The wallpaper was peeling down the wall and mold was growing up from the baseboard.
+The wallpaper was peeling, and mold was growing up from the baseboard.

-The first thing to do – we called the broker and put the insurance company on notice, the insurance company sent out the adjuster and the construction consultant.
+The first thing we did was call the broker and put the insurance company on notice.
+The insurance company sent out the adjuster and construction consultant.

-We were there so that we could set the baseline for the size of the claim.
+We remained to set the baseline for the size of the claim – this is very important.

-Now while this was happening, we had a team of real estate agents who were helping the client find short term accommodation.
+While this was happening, we had a team of real estate agents helping the client find short-term accommodation.

 The moving company was inventorying the space and getting ready to move everything out.

-And ultimately our construction team went in and six and a half months later, the project was back in its pre disaster condition.
+Ultimately, our construction team went in.
+6.5 months later, the apartment was restored to its original condition.

-The settlement was paid out by the insurance company and this situation went from a very dramatic and very traumatic experience to ultimately – an inconvenience.
+The insurance company paid out the settlement, and this situation went from a very traumatic experience for the client to simply an inconvenience.

-You have one shot at this, a good general contractor will have the right team in place that will take you through the process and put your home back together as if nothing had ever happened.
+You have one shot at this.
+A good general contractor will have the right team in place that will take you through the process and put your home back together as if nothing ever happened.